Revelstoke, British Columbia: Sports

 Due to the heavy snowfall in the area, Revelstoke is home to four heli-skiing and two cat-skiing operations.
 There are numerous backcountry skiing lodges in the area.
 Revelstoke is also a major snowmobiling destination.

 In the summer, mountain biking, rock climbing, whitewater rafting and kayaking are popular activities.

 In 2010, Revelstoke became part of a select group of ski resorts to feature the Freeskiing World Tour.
 After a successful trial of combining European and North American skiing tours starting with Revelstoke in 2012, the Swatch Freeride World Tour, Freeskiing World Tour and The North Face Masters of Snowboarding announced a merger that combined all three tours under one unified global 5-star championship series.
 The six-stop world tour, named the Swatch Freeride World Tour by the North Face, includes freeride skiing and snowboarding at each stop, starting with Revelstoke, Canada and ending with Verbier, Switzerland.

 Starting in 2015, Revelstoke has hosted the Red Bull Cold Rush, fusing the disciplines of backcountry slopestyle, big mountain, cliffs, and alpine ski touring.
-The world's premier skiers are invited to battle it out for a chunk of the $36,000 prize purse, which is awarded in a peer-judged format to the most versatile, well-rounded athletes.
+The world's premier skiers are invited to compete for a piece of the $36,000 prize purse, which is awarded in a peer-judged format to the most versatile, well-rounded athletes.

 In 2011, Revelstoke locals Michael Curran and Stephanie Ells formed the "Revelstoke Roller Derby Association."
 The league's premier team, the Derailers, held its debut bouts in the summer of 2012 and won both home games.